21StoryMarketing StoryBrand Guide UK

 If the message doesn’t keep us alive or thriving, we’re wasting calories.

 We consume calories processing messages.
 The more complex the message, the more calories we consume.
+Our brains ensure we conserve calories and we’ll start daydreaming if the message isn’t keeping us thriving and surviving,

 Fact.